Suzuki GT750 model history

 the world during 1971 were slightly different from the actual

-production models (see the pictures below), the most obvious difference
+production models (see the pictures above), the most obvious difference

 |